ryanmparrish/astro-portfolio/src/content/work/nike.md

 ## Zero Nike

-I worked on the site [zero.nike.com](zero.nike.com), a subdomain of nike.com.
+I worked on the site zero, a subdomain of nike.com.<br>
 (sorry this isn't a public domain) 🙁

-This is the official website of Nike, a multinational corporation that designs, develops, manufactures, and markets footwear, apparel, equipment, accessories, and services.
+This is the internal website for Nike, a multinational corporation that designs, develops, manufactures, and markets footwear, apparel, equipment, accessories, and services.

 ---
 > Zero is Nike's intranet where employees, stakeholders and athletes go for all things happening internally at Nike